alexrodag/spg/README.md

 - GPU support

 ## Compilation and dependencies
 CMake is used to generate and compile the project.
 It has been tested in Windows 11 with VSCode and MSVC 19, and in Ubuntu 24.04.
 You can configure it in your preferred IDE.
 The `apps/` folder contains demo examples, including a small elastic pendulum simulation with the basics of setting up and simulating a scene, and a solver comparison demo that allows to set up different scenes and simulate them with multiple configurable solvers.
+The flags in `apps/CMakeLists.txt` configure which demos to build.

 SPG uses [Eigen](https://eigen.tuxfamily.org/) and [TinyAD](https://github.com/patr-schm/TinyAD) as dependencies.
 The solver comparison demo also uses [Polyscope](https://polyscope.run/) for GUI and rendering.
 All of these come as submodules.